Banaras/Benaras is the holiest of the holy city located in the heartland of India in the northern state of Uttar Pradesh.

 The film featured the most critically acclaimed performance of Rani Mukherjee’s career.
 Following the tale of a girl from Banaras who goes to Mumbai to support her financially troubled family, the film explored some unexplored territories in terms of openness in Bollywood.
 Away from the usual tropes of a commercial Hindi film, the film revels in the story of the leading lady who turns to prostitution in order to make the ends meet.
 The absolute tearjerker film was produced by Yashraj films and was directed by Pradeep Sarkar.

-Last but not the least, this Anand L. Rai directed film is the absolute best when it comes to the films based in the holy city of Banaras.
+Last but not least, this Anand L. Rai-directed film is the absolute best when it comes to films based in the holy city of Banaras.
 South Indian actor Dhanush played the leading role in the film along with Sonam Kapoor.
 He played the role of Kundan, a Brahmin boy who falls in love with a Muslim girl.
 The story takes several turns and twists to reach its heartbreaking conclusion.
-The film also starred Abhay Deol in a cameo whose presence further took the film’s overall impact to whole another level.
+The film also starred Abhay Deol in a cameo, whose presence further took the film’s overall impact to another level.

 That’s all, These are our favorite film about Banaras, share in the comment section which one is your favorite film shot in Banaras or Based in Banaras.

 Also Read: Best Hindi Movies on History of India